San Antonio is ranked by the National Association of Realtors (NAR) as one of the top 10 “hidden gem” housing markets

 San Antonio sits at the southwestern corner of the Texas Triangle, an urban megaregion consisting of the San Antonio, Austin, and New Braunfels metropolitan areas.
 The economy in the region is as diverse as the city is old, with the manufacturing, military and defense, health care, financial services, and oil and gas sectors helping to keep job growth strong and rental property in demand.

-According to local news station KENS 5 the Alamo City is going “boom” thanks to the population explosion in San Antonio.
-People from all over the country are moving to San Antonio, attracted by the area’s low tax rates and low cost of living.
-In fact, an average of 66 people are moving to the metropolitan area each day, making San Antonio one of the fastest-growing cities in the U.S.
+The truth is that the Alamo City has been booming for quite some time.
+As local news station KENS 5 reported back in 2020, people from all over the country are moving to San Antonio, attracted by the area’s low tax rates and low cost of living.
+In fact, an average of 66 people are moving to the metropolitan area each day, which is why San Antonio is one of the fastest-growing cities in the U.S.

 Key Population Stats:

-- City of San Antonio is home to more than 1.5 million residents with over 2.5 million people living in the metropolitan area.
+- City of San Antonio is home to more than 1.4 million residents with nearly 2.6 million people living in the metropolitan area.

 - San Antonio is the 2nd most populated city in Texas and the Southern U.S.